Palks-Studio/billing-system/README.md

 │       ├── release-builder.php        → Automatic creation of release archives and manifests
 │       └── release-signer.php         → Cryptographic signing of releases
 │
+├── assets/
+│   ├── logo*                             → Company logo if provided
+│   ├── signature.png                     → User signature used on quotes and invoices (PNG format)
+│   └── favicon*                          → Optional favicon displayed in the browser tab │
 ├── dependencies/                      → Libraries used by the document generation engine ├── templates/                         → HTML templates used for document rendering │   └── document-layout.php            → Document rendering template (PDF or preview)